 Once you have left home you can claim benefits for yourself and any children you have with you.
 The local DWP (JobCentreplus) office is very supportive and will try to make sure you have enough money to live on.
-Refuges usually provide you with small food packages, and everything you need in order to ensure you have what you need for at least your first few days.
+Refuges usually provide you with small food packages and / or access to local food banks., as well as the essentials you need for your first few days.

 What advice is available ?

-West Lincolnshire Domestic Abuse Service can help women in our refuge claim benefits and can give information on housing options and have access to legal advice.
-We can help men to claim benefits, access housing & legal advice on a floating support basis.
+West Lincolnshire Domestic Abuse Service can help women and me in our refuges claim benefits and can give information on housing options and have access to legal advice.
 For example, you may decide to get an injunction, begin divorce proceedings or apply for the custody of your children.
 We can arrange an appointment and support you in seeking advice from a sympathetic solicitor.
-You could return home with an injunction (a court order to protect you) or you could get re-housed in West Lindsey by the Council.
+You could return home with an injunction (a court order to protect you) or you could get apply to be re-housed by the local council.
 Our service is completely designed around you, so whatever your needs, we will support you in any way we can.

 But all I want is a break !